Jexah/DotaHostManager/README.md

 ###Requirnments for building###
  - Visual Studio 2013 (2012 should also work)
  - Alchemy Websockets
-  - Using Visual Studio's package manager `Install-Package Alchemy`
+  - Using Visual Studio's package manager, NuGet: `Install-Package Alchemy`

 ###Source1 Server Installer###
  - This will download dota 2 (source1)